vladGriguta/spectraClassification/README.md

 ## Updates
 A script has been devised to match the spectra downloaded with the previous photometric data of the SDSS.

+## Bad news
+It currently seems as the two databases we have do not match.
+The min distance (computed using formula for ra and dec) is tipically on the order of 0.1
+Script check_min_length was devised to see what is the inherent mean distance of one object to its closest neighbour.
+Results:
+mean is: 0.029994536113678666
+std is: 0.016524732056337615